 Romantic Rosa Pattern by Louise Taylor

 Plant Hunters Fortune is by Charlotte Day.
 She’s a gardener turned print designer so as you’d expect much of her work features florals and botanicals.
 This particular design pays homage to Robert Fortune, who introduced the horticultural world to the diversity of Oriental flora.
 Charlotte’s training started at the Royal Horticultural Society and later a Master’s Degree in Textile Design at Chelsea College of Art.

 Plant Hunters Fortune Pattern by Charlotte Day

-At the moment Andrew is working with emerging talent which includes – Charlotte Day, Charlotte Duffy, Kate Slater, Emma-Jane Sowerby, Hayley Louise Crann, Jessica Wilde, Louise Cunningham, Nicola Hanrahan, Louise Tiler, Louise Taylor, Kayleigh Jayne Walls, Millie Marotta, Hollie Brown and Lydia Meiying.
-On the website you’ll find information about each designer which includes their inspiration, where they studied and a visual showcase of their designs.
+At the moment Andrew is working with emerging talent; Charlotte Day, Charlotte Duffy, Kate Slater, Emma-Jane Sowerby, Hayley Louise Crann, Jessica Wilde, Louise Cunningham, Nicola Hanrahan, Louise Tiler, Louise Taylor, Kayleigh Jayne Walls, Millie Marotta, Hollie Brown and Lydia Meiying.
+On the website, you’ll find information about each designer which includes their inspiration, where they studied and a visual showcase of their designs.